 - Any transfer credits must have been earned within the five-year time frame to be applied toward a graduate degree.

-This program is designed to help prepare you for positions of greater responsibility in areas such as intelligence collection, analysis, acquisition, budget, and human capital.
+This program is designed to help prepare you for positions of greater responsibility in areas such as intelligence collection, analysis, counterintelligence, counterterrorism, intelligence-led law enforcement, oversight, policy, acquisition, budget, and human capital management in the public and private sectors.

 Experience Recommended for Success in the Program